Return to Treasure Island (TV series): Production notes

 The script was developed over a long period: Ivor Dean played Silver in the successful 1966 miniseries Treasure Island and wanted to continue this with a sequel miniseries.
-Together with writer Robert S. Baker, he developed a story, but it had to be shelved after Deans death in 1974.
+Together with writer Robert S. Baker, he developed a story, but it had to be shelved after Dean’s death in 1974.
 It was ultimately adapted into this miniseries.

 The final close-ups of Long John Silver rowing away from Jim Hawkins' ship and revealing that he had stolen all the diamonds from the treasure casket (inside a secret compartment of his crutch) were filmed on the roof of HTV's Pontcanna Studio (since demolished) in Cardiff.

 The tall ship Kaskelot was used for the filming of the series.

 Music

 Music for the series was composed by Terry Oldfield and Tom McGuinness.
-Oldfield had produced work for the BBC previously as well as appearing on a number of his brother's Mike Oldfield records, playing the flute.
+Oldfield had produced work for the BBC previously as well as playing flutes on a number of Mike Oldfield records, his younger brother.
 The theme music was released on 7-inch single, though slightly different from the television version.
 Also included were two tracks on Side B, "Isabella" and "Island of Dreams".
 These were extended versions on the single of themes which re-occur throughout the series.

 Home media

 The series was aired in 1986 and shortly afterwards, was released on video.
 However, the format was very much edited but later releases returned to the full ten-episode format.
 The series did not appear on DVD until Network Releasing produced a three-disc set which was released on 26 May 2008.
-It was not digitally reworked however, so it retains its original appearance.
+It was not digitally reworked, so it retains its original appearance.